interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 9. The destination host's local ledger interface receives the notification and passes it to the interledger module.

-10. The interledger module extracts the ILP packet and determines that the payment is for an application in this host.
+10. The interledger module extracts the ILP Payment Packet and determines that the payment is for an application in this host.
 It passes the transfer data to the application.

 11. The destination application receives the notification and recognizes that funds are on hold pending the condition fulfillment.
 It checks the details of the incoming transfer against what was agreed upon with the sender.
 If checks pass, the application produces the condition fulfillment and passes it to the interledger module.